Ben Thatcher

 Benjamin David Thatcher (born 30 November 1975) is a former professional footballer who played as a left-back.

 He played for a number of English clubs, and has featured in more than 300 English league games, all of which were in the top two leagues in the country, notably spending time in the Premier League with Wimbledon, Tottenham Hotspur, Leicester City and Manchester City.
-He also played for Millwall, Charlton Athletic and Ipswich Town He represented England's under-21 national team on four occasions, but chose to represent the Wales national team in his senior years, for whom he earned seven caps.
+He also played for Millwall, Charlton Athletic and Ipswich Town.
+He represented England's under-21 national team on four occasions, but chose to represent the senior Wales national team, for whom he earned seven caps.

 Club career

 Thatcher was born in Swindon, Wiltshire.
 As a youth, he played Sunday League football for various amateur teams in London, before attending the Football Association (FA)'s School of Excellence at Lilleshall.

 Millwall

 Upon graduation, he signed his first professional contract with Millwall, making his debut in the 1993–94 season at the age of 18.
 The following season, he established himself in the Millwall first team, and scored his first goal as a professional.
 He made more than 100 appearances for Millwall, and won their Player of the Year award for the 1995–96 season.